Accommodation for Work

 Referrals can be made by keyworkers or via Brighton & Hove City Council’s Housing Options Team on 01273 294400, or BHT Advice on 01273 645400.
 Please contact us on 01273 645440 if you have any questions about the process or wish to discuss a referral.

 Having somewhere stable to live really helps as well as support if things do go wrong.
 I think I would have given up without it.

 Getting Ready for Work

 The Accommodation for Work Project organises the twice-yearly Getting Ready for Work event, which brings together clients and keyworkers of homeless services with work and learning providers in the city.
-We have compiled a Work and Learning Directory, which provides details of work and learning providers in the city.
+We have compiled a Getting Ready for Work Directory, which provides details of the providers that we work with for these events.

 You can find this directory at the link below.